Cold Hardy Tea Plant

 It's true.
 The leaves of the Camellia Sinensis can be harvested for either green or black tea.
 No matter which one you prefer, you can grow it!

 Studies have shown that tea has the ability to lower cholesterol and encourage weight loss.
 It also has the ability to lower the risk for diabetes, heart disease, and cancer.

-Tea is packed with antioxidants, which many feel are imperative to good health.
-However, the true nutritional benefits of tea depend entirely upon the type.
+Tea is packed with antioxidants, which are imperative to good health.
+However, the true nutritional benefits of tea depends entirely upon the type.
 Black tea, for instance, provides a quarter of the recommended daily value of manganese, along with mild doses of magnesium, copper, folate and riboflavin.